jeremyreeder/gridscout/docs/_posts/2024-09-09-simplified-manipulation-of-sg-r6730.md

 with the one on the dial each time I discover a new best combination that produces a narrower contact area than any I've seen before.

+![These two stickers align at the right contact point.][dial-with-stickers] *Stickers in Action*

+The position of the sticker on the dial is arbitrary, but I like to place it somewhere within the top right quadrant when the lever nose rests on its right contact point.
+The other sticker than goes on the dial ring in perfect alignment with the first sticker.
+The dial-ring sticker is subsequently moved rightward any time a contact point deeper within the drive cam is found, realigning it with the contact point associated with the newest best-so-far combination.
+{:.tangent}

 ## Notes

 Here are the notes that I took during this manipulation.